Independent Drivers Guild Driver stands in front of banner

 Birthmark Doula Collective

-Birthmark Doula Collective is a grassroots worker-owned cooperative focused on improving maternal health and perinatal outcomes for historically disinvested communities in New Orleans.
-The collective, which operates as New Orleans Breastfeeding Center, centers and uplifts the experiences of people of color, families living with low incomes, and LGBTQ families, who experience systemic inequities in maternal and reproductive health care.
+Birthmark Doula Collective is a grassroots worker-owned cooperative focused on improving maternal health and perinatal outcomes for communities in New Orleans.
+The collective, which operates as New Orleans Breastfeeding Center, centers and uplifts the experiences of people who experience issues accessing maternal and reproductive health care.

 2022